IARCbioinfo/needlestack/README.md

 Examples :

-If one needs the UCSC version of the reference Human genome hg19, the fowolling packages should be installed : *Gviz*, *BSgenome.Hsapiens.UCSC.hg19*, *TxDb.Hsapiens.UCSC.hg19.knownGene package* (hg18 and hg38 UCSC version can also be used) and *org.Hs.eg.db*.
+If one needs the UCSC version of the reference Human genome hg19, the fowolling packages should be installed :
+- *Gviz*
+- *BSgenome.Hsapiens.UCSC.hg19* (hg18 and hg38 UCSC version can also be used)
+- *TxDb.Hsapiens.UCSC.hg19.knownGene*
+- *org.Hs.eg.db*

-One can also generate the alignments plot for data issued from the mouse by installing the *BSgenome.Mmusculus.UCSC.mm10*, *TxDb.Mmusculus.UCSC.mm10.knownGene* (mm9 UCSC version can also be used) and *org.Mm.eg.db* packages.
+One can also generate the alignments plot for data issued from the mouse by installing :
+- *BSgenome.Mmusculus.UCSC.mm10* (mm9 UCSC version can also be used)
+- *TxDb.Mmusculus.UCSC.mm10.knownGene*
+- *org.Mm.eg.db* packages.

 ##### --ref_genome option :